She Was an Acrobat's Daughter: Plot

 Following the newsreels, the next part of the program is a sing-along.
 Maestro "Stickoutski" (Leopold Stokowski) plays his "fertilizer" (Wurlitzer pipe organ), while lyrics appear on screen for the audience to follow in singing.
 The lyrics are accompanied by illustrations of what they describe.
 The song of the day is "She Was an Acrobat's Daughter".
 In a gag, an irrelevant sign is depicted among the lyrics, and the audience sings its message: "please do not spit on the floor".

-Afterwards, the main feature is presented, with a parody of the Leo the Lion (MGM) logo who crows like a rooster instead of roaring at the start.
+Afterwards, the main feature is presented, with a parody of the Leo the Lion (MGM) logo who crows like a rooster instead of roaring at the start, a nod to the rooster logo of British Pathé.
 A parody of The Petrified Forest (1936) entitled The Petrified Florist is then shown featuring Bette Savis (Bette Davis) and Lester Coward (Leslie Howard), with rather long cast credits (the hero (Lester Coward), the shero (Bette Savis), rich man (John P Sockefeller), poor man (John Dough), beggar man (Kismet), thief (Oph Bagdad), doctor (Jekyll), lawyer (Ima Shyster), then repeats: poor man, beggar man, thief, doctor, lawyer several times).
 The film opens with "Coward" attempting to secure transportation via hitchhiking while reading a book.
 Meanwhile, in the theater, a donkey member of the audience chooses this moment to start acting as a hawker.
 He starts advertising various food items that he is selling in a loud voice, which results in the audience kicking him out of the building.

 On screen, Howard makes his way to a desert inn and introduces himself to the waitress, Davis.
 When she figures him for a poet, Howard attempts to recite something.
 He gives a mangled rendition of Mary Had a Little Lamb (1830).
 In the theater, a baby goose is seated next to his father and keeps annoying the parent through constantly speaking.
 Either asking questions about the film they are viewing, asking for a drink of water, or asking to see a cartoon.
 The constant speaking annoys other audience members, who try to silence the child by intimidation.
 When the father protests, he is punched in the face.
-He in turn attempts to slap his annoying kid, who runs away.
+When the baby goose tries whispering his annoying questions to his father, his father attempts to slap his annoying kid, who runs away.

 The unsupervised child makes its way to the projection room and starts toying with the movie projector.
-He/she accidentally speeds up the film, then has it going backwards.
-Realizing the damage it has caused, the child attempts to fix the projector.
-But it is soon caught within the machine.
-The film ends with the child covered in film reels and struggling to break free.
+He accidentally speeds up the film (resulting in Howard and Davis speaking too fast for the audience to understand), then has it going backwards (resulting in Howard and Davis' meeting being reversed).
+Realizing the damage he has caused, the child attempts to fix the projector.
+But he gets caught within the machine.
+The film ends with the child getting covered in film reels and struggling to break free, while cussing in the garbled fast-forwarded talk from the ruined movie.